eramons/techblog/content/post/asahi.md

 _NOTE: I asked for a recommendation regarding which .config to use in the Asahi IRC channel_

-_NOTE: even if this config is the recommended one for the Asahi Linux distribution, it might be not the ideal choice to use it as a bootloader, following the linuxboot approach.
+_NOTE: even if this config is the recommended one for the Asahi Linux distribution, it might be not the ideal choice to use it in the bootloader stage.
 The necessary modules should be included directly in the kernel._

 To know which source code tag to build, I took a look inside the file https://github.com/AsahiLinux/PKGBUILDs/blob/main/linux-asahi/PKGBUILD:
 ```